-- help pupils reintegrate/catch up on work when the pupil has been absent this is particularly important when the absence has been for longer than two weeks. - take accurate registers contacting the attendance officer if any pupil has not arrived to their lesson.
+- Promote strenuously the importance of good attendance to students and their parents/carers and strive at all times to set a good example themselves. - help pupils reintegrate/catch up on work when the pupil has been absent this is particularly important when the absence has been for longer than two weeks. - take accurate registers contacting the attendance officer if any pupil has not arrived to their lesson. - Ensure that all staff are aware that the fostering of positive relationships with parents/carers and students is essential in promoting positive attitudes towards school attendance